 Heuristic and Definition-Based Protection

 But how good is its protection?
-It’s difficult to replicate a dedicated virus testing laboratory’s methodologies (leading players, including AV Comparatives, haven’t tested the software), but the program detected and quarantined the small pool of 10 viruses and pieces of known malware that I threw at it.
+It’s difficult to replicate a dedicated virus testing laboratory’s methodologies, but the program detected and quarantined the small pool of 10 viruses and pieces of known malware that I threw at it.
 Since version 11.0, the program has also sported the Enhanced Dr. Web Process heuristic technology which is designed to thwart attacks involving zero-day exploits in most common Windows applications, including Mozilla Firefox, Google Chrome, and MS Office.

 The antivirus engine is also updated in real-time with information drawn from Dr. Web Cloud to ensure that its virus definitions are as current as can be, even when not connected to the internet.
 The combination of heuristic behavioral analysis and a real-time cloud-updated antivirus engine provides more than enough protection.